navikt/token-support/README.md

 # make sure we're up to date!
 git checkout master && git pull

-# This is the release command itself
+# This will prepare version numbers and commit to github
-mvn -Pdeploy-to-sonatype release:prepare
+mvn release:prepare

 # This will clean up any local temporary files
 # that were used during the release.